-Answer: King David was the psalmist who lamented, “Deep calls to deep in the roar of your waterfalls; all your waves and breakers have swept over me” (Psalm 42:7).
+The psalmist laments, “Deep calls to deep in the roar of your waterfalls; all your waves and breakers have swept over me” (Psalm 42:7).
 In typically beautiful poetry, Psalm 42 expresses a cry from the heart of God’s people during a time of trouble.
 What exactly does it mean that “deep calls to deep?”

-In the verses leading up to the statement that “deep calls to deep,” David explained that he had been thirsting for the presence of God like a deer panting for streams of water (Psalm 42:1).
-The exiled David was longing for His Savior in tears while his enemies taunted him.
-Cut off from Jerusalem, David could only remember what it was like to take part in worship with shouts of joy in the festive processionals.
-By reminiscing, David attempted to encourage himself in the Lord and place his hope in God.
-In his psalm, he waffles between confidence that he would soon be able to praise the Lord as he had in the past, and despair over his present affliction.
+In the verses leading up to the statement that “deep calls to deep,” the songwriter says he has been thirsting for the presence of God like a deer panting for streams of water (Psalm 42:1).
+The exiles were longing for their Savior in tears while their enemies taunted them.
+Cut off from Jerusalem, the sons of Korah could only remember what it was like to take part in worship with shouts of joy in the festive processionals.
+In the reminiscing, the songwriter attempts to encourage himself in the Lord and place his hope in God.
+The songwriter waffles between confidence that he would soon be able to praise the Lord as he had in the past, and despair over his present affliction.

 The Hebrew word translated here as “deep” refers to the deepest depths of the sea.
-The sons of Korah exiled with David had lost all footing, and he felt as if recurring waves of trouble had plunged his soul into a bottomless ocean of sorrow and despair.
-Jonah had used similar language to describe his predicament after God’s discipline in his life: “You hurled me into the depths, into the very heart of the seas, and the currents swirled about me; all your waves and breakers swept over me” (Jonah 2:3).
+The sons of Korah exiled with David had lost all footing, and they felt as if recurring waves of trouble had plunged their souls into a bottomless ocean of sorrow and despair.
+The prophet Jonah used similar language to describe his predicament after God’s discipline in his life: “You hurled me into the depths, into the very heart of the seas, and the currents swirled about me; all your waves and breakers swept over me” (Jonah 2:3).

-There’s another interpretation of the word deep in Psalm 42, viz., that David is expressing the fact that his soul was in deep need of God.
-David called out from his place of profound need for the unfathomable greatness of God.
+There’s another interpretation of the word deep in Psalm 42, viz., that the songwriter is expressing the fact that his soul was in deep need of God.
+The psalmist calls out from his place of profound need for the unfathomable greatness of God.
 A deep need calls for a deep remedy.

-James Smith and Robert Lee beautifully elaborate on this meaning of “deep calls to deep” in Handfuls on Purpose for Christian Workers and Bible Students: “The deep of man’s need calleth unto the deep of God’s fulness; and the deep of God’s fulness calleth unto the deep of man’s need.
+James Smith and Robert Lee beautifully elaborate on this meaning of deep calls to deep in their multi-volume work Handfuls on Purpose for Christian Workers and Bible Students: “The deep of man’s need calleth unto the deep of God’s fulness; and the deep of God’s fulness calleth unto the deep of man’s need.
 Between our emptiness and His all-sufficiency there is a great gulf. . . .
 Deep calleth unto deep.
 The deep mercy of God needs our emptiness, into which it might pour itself. . . .
-Nothing can fully meet the depth of our need but the depth of His Almighty fulness” (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, 1971.
+Nothing can fully meet the depth of our need but the depth of His Almighty fulness” (William B. Eerdmans Publishing Company, 1971.
 Vol. 8, p.
 11.)